patternfly/patternfly-elements/elements/pfe-band/README.md

     | lighter | <span class="color-preview" style="--bg:#ececec"></span> #ececec |
     | lightest | <span class="color-preview" style="--bg:#ffffff"></span> #ffffff |

 - `pfe-img-src`: Optional background image applied to the entire band container.
-Alignment of this image can be managed using the `--pfe-band--backgroundPosition` variable which is set to `center center` by default;
+Alignment of this image can be managed using the `--pfe-band--BackgroundPosition` variable which is set to `center center` by default.
+- `pfe-size`: Optionally adjusts the padding on the container.
+Accepts: `small`.

 ### Aside settings
 The aside settings have defaults and if no attribute is defined on the element's main tag, these attributes will be injected with their default values automatically.